MarynaShavlak/dev-interview-hub/src/entities/Rating/README.md

 ### 3. `index.ts`
 Entry point for the Rating module, exporting the necessary components, functions, and types.

+### 4. `testing.ts`

+Entry point for testing-related functionalities within the Rating module.
+It is used primarily for development purposes, such as testing data, reducers, and integrating with tools like Storybook.
+This file is not included in the production code but is essential for ensuring the module's functionality during development.

 ## Public API

 - **Types**: